The Society for Historical Archaeology Publications Style Guide

 B. Policies

 1. Manuscripts must follow the journal’s style provisions, or they may be returned to authors for reformatting prior to peer review.
 Editors encourage authors to write in active-voice sentences.
-For matters of style not included here, authors should consult the 11th edition (2003) of Merriam-Webster’s Collegiate Dictionary and the 15th edition of the Chicago Manual of Style (2001).
-Also see page 6 for additional sources.
+For matters of style not included here, authors should consult the 11th edition of Merriam-Webster’s Collegiate Dictionary and the 17th edition of the Chicago Manual of Style.
+Also see section III.B for additional sources.

-2. Editors reserve the right to reject (with or without review by referees) or return for revision any submission that addresses a subject inappropriate for the scope of the journal, or that is of poor quality or excessive length.
+2. Editors reserve the right to reject (with or without review by referees) or return for revision any submission that addresses a subject inappropriate for the scope of the journal or that is of poor quality or inadequate length (too short or excessive).
+The journal does not designate a maximum length, but typical articles run 35,000–55,000 characters and spaces.

-3. All artwork and text remains the property of the Society for Historical Archaeology.
-No text copy, disks, or artwork for published papers will be returned to authors.
+3. All artwork and text remain the property of the Society for Historical Archaeology.
+No text copy or artwork for published papers will be returned to authors.

 4. Authors, and not the Society for Historical Archaeology, are responsible for manuscript content, including accuracy of quotations and correct citation of all material.

-5. The journal conforms to the 1973 American Anthropological Association statement on gender terms, which discourages the use of gender language (his, her, man, etc.) in non-sex-specific contexts.
-Use more neutral words (they, one, humans, researchers, etc.).
+7. The journal conforms to the 1973 American Anthropological Association statement on gender terms, which discourages the use of gender language (his, her, man, etc.) in contexts that are not sex specific.
+Use neutral words (they, one, humans, researchers, etc.) while maintaining the subject/verb agreement in number, or structure sentences to avoid the issue.

 II.
 Publication Process